 “Secondly that decriminalisation somehow normalises and legitimises prostitution.
 I think this is really a scaremongering point actually.
 I don’t think many women are going to suddenly rush into sex work.
 As you’ve heard already, it’s not a choice that’s taken lightly.”

 She clearly doesn’t understand the dynamics of the sex trade – the amount of money that pimps and traffickers can make and the lengths to which they go to lure, groom and trick girls and young women into prostitution.
 She said, against all the evidence, “Sex work didn’t actually increase in New Zealand after decriminalisation.”
 So much for her later claim to be an “evidence-based practitioner.”

 She claimed that under decriminalisation “sex workers” can work together in small groups, which provides “safety in numbers.”
 This is something that the proposer of the motion, Dr Khalil Secker, also emphasised.
 However, this is more complicated than they made out.
-We’re writing an article to explain some of the issues and will publish it on this website soon.
+For more on this, see The problem with “safety in numbers”.

 The speakers for and against the motion were followed by an address from Dr Mark Porter, the chair of the BMA Council to whom we had addressed the open letter.
 He started by referring to the BMA’s policy, passed in 2010, on rape and sexual abuse, which recognises that trafficking, sexual violence and poverty force many women into prostitution and he noted that, if passed, the motion would represent a significant departure from that position.

 He referred to the lobbying the BMA has received in the last three months from both sides and mentioned that the BMA had received: